danny-source/iBeaconForLinux/README.md

 =============

-Using Bluetooth Smart Read Dongle and Linux to Broadcast iBeacon. i.e. Raspberry pi
+Using Bluetooth Smart Ready Dongle and Linux to Broadcast iBeacon. i.e. Raspberry pi

 Usage: